lexibank/tlopo/out/vol3/chapter4.md

 <a id="s-2-5"></a>

-## 2.5.
+### 2.5.
 Leaves

 As well as a general term for leaf, Oceanic languages tend to have more specific terms refer- ring either to leaves of particular kinds of plants, leaves at different stages of growth, and/or parts of leaves.
 For example, Wayan has a general term rau, three terms that specifically denote coconut leaves sasa, basilele and tOrau, a term that refers to dry banana or pandanus leaves, susuluka, a term for young leaves, belebele, and two terms for the midrib of a leaf, tua and tuabou.
 Table 4.7 gives the different terms for leaves from Nduke, Wayan and Tikopia.

-A generic term for leaf, POc &ast;raun, is clearly reconstructable and reflects an earlier Proto Austronesian term with a similar meaning.
-As some reflexes of &ast;raun denote hair or fur, it seems likely that in POc &ast;raun referred not only to broad surface leaves, but also to the needle-like leaves of casuarinas, but the glosses of most reflexes are not specific enough to determine if this is the case.
+A generic term for leaf, POc _raun_, is clearly reconstructable and reflects an earlier Proto Austronesian term with a similar meaning.
+As some reflexes of _raun_ denote hair or fur, it seems likely that in POc _raun_ referred not only to broad surface leaves, but also to the needle-like leaves of casuarinas, but the glosses of most reflexes are not specific enough to determine if this is the case.

 <table>
 <tr>